CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/most-common/_index.md

 ---
-title: "Most Common Data Types"
+title: "Most Commonly Used"
-linkTitle: "Most Common Data Types"
+linkTitle: "Most Commonly Used"
 description: "Describes the most commonly used data types."
 ---